LinaeSostra/ReinforcmentLearningRobot/readme.md

 ![Simulation Respresentation](https://user-images.githubusercontent.com/13898053/47628477-03c5c180-daf3-11e8-92e5-c0f70f883668.png)

 ## Simulation Results

-Due to the algorithms not being deterministic, both the approximate episodic semi-gradient Sarsa and Q-Learning algorithms were run for number runs to verify initial findings.
-While a total of 50 runs were run, with each being 500 episodes with a total max of 200 steps each episode, a sample of five runs and the cumulative reward are shown below.
+Due to the algorithms not being deterministic, both the approximate episodic semi-gradient Sarsa and Q-Learning algorithms were run for a number of times to verify initial findings.
+While a total of 50 runs were run, with each being 500 episodes with a timeout of 200 steps each episode, a sample of five runs and the cumulative reward are shown below along with a table of the steps and cumulative reward averaged over the 500 episodes in each run of each algorithm.

-Sarsa appears to unlearn the optimal policy, is prone to high variance.
-Sarsa has average cumulative reward roughly 23 with about 18 steps.The 2nd run of Sarsa results likely did not converge to the optimal value.
-Q-Learning on the other hand retains memory of the optimal policy, with the last run #5 having the most variance of the runs.
-Q-Learning learns a policy with an average cumulative reward of roughly 31 with about 10 steps.
-The true cumulative reward would be 42 with 8 steps.
-This matches the theory that Sarsa learns the near-optimal policy, while Q-Learning learns the optimal policy, but there is still room for algorithms to improve towards a more optimal policy.
+Sarsa appears to unlearn the optimal policy and is prone to high variance.
+Sarsa has an average cumulative reward of roughly 23 taking about 18 steps.
+The 2nd run of Sarsa (#2) results likely did not converge to the optimal value.
+Q-Learning on the other hand retains memory of the optimal policy, with the last run (#5) having the most variance of the runs.
+Q-Learning learns a policy with an average cumulative reward of roughly 31 taking about 10 steps.
+Again, the optimal cumulative reward would be 43 with 8 steps.
+These results match the theory that Sarsa learns the near-optimal policy, while Q-Learning learns the optimal policy, but there is still room for algorithms to improve towards a more optimal policy.

 ![Episodic Q-Learning vs Sarsa Cumulative Reward Over Episodes](https://user-images.githubusercontent.com/13898053/47629273-66b95780-daf7-11e8-85e4-86059f0daefd.png)
 ![Table Averaging Steps and Cumulative Reward at the End of 500 Episodes For First 5 Runs](https://user-images.githubusercontent.com/13898053/47629298-881a4380-daf7-11e8-918f-969ef65cef76.png)